The time is now to start your career in the plumbing industry. Whether you decide to work for an employer or

 To get your South Carolina plumbing license, it takes 4 years of schooling.
 This education will prepare you to pass the state exam and start your apprenticeship.

-The average pay in South Carolina is around $20 per hour.
+is around $20 per hour.
 This salary depends on your employer.
 If you start your own plumbing business, you can earn more money.

 To get a South Carolina plumbing license, you must attend a plumbing trade school.
 You also are required to take the Residential Business and Law exam in addition to the trade exam.